-Property taxes account for approximately 43% of the Township of Esquimalt's ("Township") revenue (excluding unconditional or non-recurring grants and transfers from own sources) and provide a stable and consistent source of funding for many services that are either difficult or undesirable to fund on a user-pay basis.
+Property taxes account for approximately 42% of the Township of Esquimalt's ("Township") revenue (excluding unconditional or non-recurring grants and transfers from own sources) and provide a stable and consistent source of funding for many services that are either difficult or undesirable to fund on a user-pay basis.
 Property taxes tend to be more predictable than other revenue sources, resulting in less likelihood of a shortfall relative to other budgeted revenue.

 The other major source of revenue is Payments In Lieu of Taxes (PILT) provided by the Federal Government for the CFB Esquimalt properties accounts for approximately 33% of total revenue.
+This figure increases to 44% when analysing these payments as a percentage of taxation revenue only.

-The Township's distribution of taxes among the property classes is typical, where the residential class (Class 1) is proportionately the largest of the total tax base at approximately 76%.
-Properties in the business class (Class 6) provide the second largest portion of the tax base at approximately 17%.
-All remaining property classes provide the remaining 7% of the tax base.
+The Township's distribution of taxes among the property classes is typical, where the residential class (Class 1) is proportionately the largest of the total tax base at approximately 75%.
+Properties in the business class (Class 6) provide the second largest portion of the tax base at approximately 16%.
+All remaining property classes provide the remaining 9% of the tax base.
 These figures are calculated based on total taxation, including PILT revenue.

 The Township's tax rates are difficult to compare with other municipalities in the Capital Regional District.
 The Township provides its own police, fire, recreation, and library services however these services are either cost-shared or provided on a volunteer basis by other municipalities.
-Another factor to consider is that the Township includes all utility costs in its property tax levies while some municipalities issue separate invoices to taxpayers.
+Another factor to consider is that the Township includes all utility costs in its property tax levies while some municipalities issue separate periodic invoices to taxpayers.
 Additionally, the Township has a limited retail base and comparably lower assessed values than other municipalities.
 Consequently, the Township must fund higher costs through fewer sources which results in higher tax rates.